greenelab/deep-review/sections/05_treat.md

 `TODO: link to drug repurposing section above,  DeepDTIs uses ECFPs as features for its 1412 compounds and protein sequence composition (PSCs) features for its targets (1520).`

-### Modeling Metabolism and Chemical Reactivity

-*Add a review here of metabolism and chemical reactivity.*